Home > Resources

 • HISA-Home improvements and structural alterations.

-These grants provide assistance that can be used for the purchase and installation of a walk-in tub and the HISA grant it’s the one that probably will help with the purchase and installation because it helps veterans with disabilities connected to military service.
+These grants provide assistance for the purchase and installation of a walk-in tub, and the HISA grant is the one that will probably help with the purchase and installation because it helps veterans with disabilities connected to military service.

-Veterans with conditions not connected to military service and aging veterans too and it covers home improvement and modifications that are seen as important for a better quality of life.
+Veterans with conditions not connected to military service and aging veterans are covered, and it also covers home improvement and modifications that are seen as important for a better quality of life.

-When applying the veteran still needs to provide a VA doctor’s prescription with a diagnosis and a justification for the purchase of a walk-in tub and a written estimate of the costs of the walk-in tub and its installation.
+When applying, the veteran still needs to provide a VA doctor’s prescription with a diagnosis and justification for purchasing a walk-in tub and a written estimate of the costs of the walk-in tub and its installation.

-Some approved HISA grants were: wheelchair ramps, lift devices, plumbing updates, central heating and cooling, hardwood floors, tub-to-shower conversion, widened doorways, fences for service dogs, and improvements to previous HISA approved projects.
+Some approved HISA grants were for wheelchair ramps, lift devices, plumbing updates, central heating and cooling, hardwood floors, tub-to-shower conversion, widened doorways, fences for service dogs, and improvements to previous HISA-approved projects.

-Some unapproved projects were: the construction of a new home, exterior decks, elevators, home security systems, and routine maintenance.
+Some unapproved projects were constructing a new home, exterior decks, elevators, home security systems, and routine maintenance.

-Then there’s the VD-HCBS program – Veterans Directed Home and Community Based Services – which it’s modeled after the Medicaid one, which means that it’s given a budget and some flexibility.
+Then there’s the VD-HCBS program—Veterans Directed Home and Community Based Services—which is modeled after the Medicaid one.
+This means that it’s given a budget and some flexibility.

 You spend it on your necessities as you see fit, so you can choose how to spend.